suabochica/javascript-es6-course/s08-asyncjs/s08-asyncjs.md

 AJAX and APIs
 -------------

-**AJAX** stands for Asynchronous JavaScript and XML and is a technology that allows us to communicate with remote servers through **HTTP** request asynchronously.
+- **AJAX** stands for Asynchronous JavaScript and XML and is a technology that allows us to communicate with remote servers through
+- **HTTP** request asynchronously.
 In practice, there are many ways in which we can do AJAX in JavaScript.
 In this course, we are gonna look at the **Fetch Web API** to make some AJAX calls easily.

-**API** stands for Application Programming Interface, and at a high level, it is a piece of software that can be used by another piece of software to allow applications to talk to each other.
+- **API** stands for Application Programming Interface, and at a high level, it is a piece of software that can be used by another piece of software to allow applications to talk to each other.
 The API concept is a general concept in programming.
 Now, let's distinguish between two types of APIs that you can use in JavaScript:

-- Your API, for data coming from your server;
+> - Your API, for data coming from your server
-- Third Party APIs (Google Maps, Embed Youtube Videos, Weather Data, Movies Data, ...)
+> - Third Party APIs (Google Maps, Embed YouTube Videos, Weather Data, Movies Data, ...)

 Making AJAX Calls with Fetch and Promises